BullGuard Review: Quick Expert Summary

-They all come with a 30-day money-back guarantee, so you can easily give BullGuard a try and decide if it’s right for you.
+BullGuard offers 3 different plans.
+They all come with a 30-day money-back guarantee, so you can give BullGuard a try risk-free and decide if it’s right for you.

-Premium Protection provides all of the same features as BullGuard Internet Security, plus the Network Scanner and ID Protection features — and Premium Protection can cover up to 10 devices.
+Premium Protection provides all of the same features as BullGuard Internet Security, plus the network scanner and ID protection features — and Premium Protection can cover up to 10 devices.

 BullGuard Ease of Use and Setup

-For example, I thought that scheduling scans was much harder than it needed to be.
-First, I had to select the Antivirus tab from the dashboard:
+For example, scheduling scans is much harder than it needs to be.

-Then, in the antivirus settings, I needed to click this non-descriptive button called “Manage Profiles”:
+Then, in the antivirus settings, I had to go into the “Advanced Tab” and click “Manage Profiles.”

 BullGuard Mobile App

 BullGuard Mobile Security Premium is an excellent Android security app included in the Internet Security and Premium Protection plans.
 Unfortunately, there’s no iOS app — iOS users should check out our list of the best internet security apps for iOS.